leonardoms/BuzZ/README.md

 # BuzZ

+!!! experimental version !!!

 BuzZ is a extensible and configurable library for network data collect from social medias with realtime (stream) suport.
 This works based on two interfaces: buzz and buzzData.

+The table bellow show the current support:

 ### Build